How Singapore Turned Geography Into Power

 The Culture Challenge

 Culture shapes how we manage geography.
-Lee Kuan Yew changed how Singaporeans saw their land.
+Lee Kuan Yew changed how Singaporeans saw their land — not as a burden, but as a springboard for opportunity.
 Florida needs the same shift.

 The biggest gap is rarely knowledge or resources — it’s the cultural will to make geography work for us, not against us.